opensorcerer20/quizapp/README.md

     -   [x] deck screen
         -   [x] delete questions for a deck

-    -   [ ] back up to storage: needed because with adding questions, files no longer have all questions

     -   [ ] language support

     -   [ ] deck list